Tenure-Track Faculty Positions in Biomedical Science

 The three basic science departments at Rutgers Robert Wood Johnson Medical School seek outstanding candidates for tenure-track Assistant or Associate Professor to fill multiple new faculty positions.
-Appointments will be made in the Department of Biochemistry & Molecular Biology, the Department of Neuroscience & Cell Biology, or the Department of Pharmacology.
-We are seeking outstanding, creative scientists working within the broad area of biomedical science to join our Departments.
+We are seeking creative and promising scientists to join the Department of Biochemistry & Molecular Biology, the Department of Neuroscience & Cell Biology, or the Department of Pharmacology.

-The medical school is home to a large group of interactive and collegial faculty with federally-funded research programs in broad areas of biomedical science, including the molecular mechanisms of disease, cell signaling, genome structure and regulation, RNA biology, structural biology, molecular and cellular bases of neurodevelopment and neurodegeneration, immunology, cancer biology, therapeutic targets and drug discovery.
+The medical school is home to a large group of interactive and collegial faculty with federally funded research programs in broad areas of biomedical science.
 The basic science departments are well integrated into a large, highly collaborative research community across the schools and departments of Rutgers University with multiple centers of excellence.
-Medical School faculty have access to interdisciplinary, Ph.D.-level graduate training programs and outstanding core facilities including genomics, proteomics, metabolomics, genome editing, confocal microscopy, human neuroimaging, and cryo-EM among others.
+Medical School faculty have access to interdisciplinary, Ph.D.-level graduate training programs and outstanding core facilities including genomics, proteomics, metabolomics, genome editing, confocal microscopy, human neuroimaging, and cryo-EM, among others.
 Rutgers is also affiliated with the largest university-spinoff biorepository and is home to the Protein Data Bank.
-Additional information about our departments can be found at:

-Qualified candidates must have a Ph.D., M.D., M.D./Ph.D. or equivalent graduate degree, postdoctoral experience, a demonstrated record of significant research achievement, the potential to make substantial contributions as an independent investigator, and a commitment to teaching graduate and medical students.
-Junior candidates with current funding or grants under review are preferred.
+Qualified candidates must have a Ph.D., M.D., M.D./Ph.D. or equivalent graduate degree, postdoctoral experience, a demonstrated record of significant research achievement, the potential to make substantial contributions as an independent investigator, and a commitment to teaching graduate and medical students on topics in the Biomedical Sciences.
+Junior candidates with independent funding or grants under review are preferred.
 Mid-level candidates are expected to have a successful history of funding.
 Salary and academic rank are commensurate with experience; excellent benefits and highly competitive startup packages are offered.

-Rutgers is located at the center of the Northeast corridor, with access to New York, Philadelphia, and the New Jersey shore within an hour.
+Rutgers is located at the center of the Northeast corridor, with access to New York City, Philadelphia, and the New Jersey shore within an hour.
 The region is home to world-class universities, numerous pharmaceutical and biotech research facilities, and corporate headquarters.
-Central New Jersey offers vibrant and diverse cultural activities, excellent public and private schools, and opportunities to live in urban, suburban, or small town settings within a short distance of campus.
+Piscataway and the surrounding areas in Central New Jersey offer vibrant and diverse cultural activities, excellent public and private schools, and opportunities to live in urban, suburban, or small-town settings within a short distance of campus.

 Rutgers is an equal employment opportunity and affirmative action employer.
 We are deeply committed to increasing diversity and especially encourage applications from persons with disabilities, women, veterans, and minority scholars.